Bubobubobubobubo/sardine/docs/sardinopedia.md

     S('pluck', midinote='C5+0|4|8->penta.disco.braid').out(i)
     again(notes, d=0.5, i=i+1)
 ```
-You can use arithmetic operators on notes.
+You can use arithmetic operators on notes like if they were a regular number.
+That's because they are really just numbers!
+Random and time-dependant numbers are numbers too.
+Notes are numbers too so you can add a note to a note even if it doesn't really make sense.

 ### Names